jhpyle/docassemble/_docs/functions.md

 internet from a URL.

 This function has an optional keyword parameter `question_name`.
-If you set `question_name` to the name of a question (which you can obtain from the `questionName` attribute of question data), the question will be marked as answered.
-It is only necessary to specify a `question_name` when setting variables to get past a [`mandatory`] question.
-You can tell if a question is [`mandatory`] by checking for a `mandatory` attribute in the question data.
+If you set `question_name` to the ID of a question in the interview, the question will be marked as answered.
+You can obtain the ID of a question from the `questionName` attribute in the question data using [`get_question_data()`] or the [`/api/session/question`] API method.
+It is only necessary to specify a `question_name` when you are setting a variable for purposes of answering a [`mandatory`] question.
+You can tell if a question is [`mandatory`] by checking for the presence of the attribute `mandatory` in the question data.

 For an [API] version of this function, see the [POST method of `/api/session`].

+## <a name="get_question_data"></a>get_question_data()

+The `get_question_data()` function returns data about the current question of an interview session.
+It has two required parameters: an interview filename (e.g., `'docassemble.demo:data/questions/questions.yml'`) and a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`).
+If the interview session is encrypted, you must supply a third parameter (or the keyword parameter `secret`) containing the encryption key for decrypting the interview answers.

+The function returns a [Python dictionary] containing information about the question.
+The format of the dictionary varies by question type.

+You should only use this function to access the question data for an interview other than the current interview.
+If you try to access the current question in a session from within that session, there may be an error or a long delay.

+For an [API] version of this function, see the [`/api/session/question`].

 ## <a name="go_back_in_session"></a>go_back_in_session()

 The [`go_back_in_session()`] function causes the effect of clicking the "back" button in an interview session.
 It has two required
-arguments: the interview filename and the session ID.
-It also accepts an optional keyword argument `secret`, which is the encryption key to use to decrypt the [interview session dictionary], if it is encrypted.
+parameters: the interview filename and the session ID.
+It also accepts an optional keyword parameter `secret`, which is the encryption key to use to decrypt the [interview session dictionary], if it is encrypted.

 {% highlight python %}